Career, Salary and Education Information

 Before they leave the plane, flight attendants survey the condition of the cabin.
 They submit reports on any medical, safety, or security issues that may have occurred during the flight.

-Flight attendants work primarily in the cabin of passenger aircraft.
-Dealing directly with the public and standing for long periods can be stressful and tiring.
-Occasionally, flight attendants must deal with turbulence, which can make providing service more difficult and causes anxiety in some passengers.
-Although rare, dealing with emergencies and unruly customers also can be difficult and cause stress.
+Flight attendants work primarily in the cabins of passenger aircraft.
+Dealing directly with passengers and standing for long periods may be stressful and tiring.
+Occasionally, flights encounter air turbulence, which may make providing service more difficult and cause anxiety in some passengers.
+Handling emergencies and unruly customers also may be difficult and stressful.

-Flight attendants spend many nights away from home and often sleep in hotels or apartments shared by a group of flight attendants.
+Flight attendants may spend many nights away from home.
+Employers typically provide meal allowances and may arrange sleeping accommodations, such as in hotels or apartments shared by a group of flight attendants.

-Flight attendants usually have variable schedules.
+Flight attendants may have variable schedules, and part-time work is common.
 They often work nights, weekends, and holidays because airlines operate every day and have overnight flights.
+They may spend several nights per week or per month away from home.
 In most cases, a contract between the airline and the flight attendant union determines the total daily and monthly workable hours.
-A typical on-duty shift is usually about 12 to 14 hours per day.
-However, duty time can be increased for international flights.
-The Federal Aviation Administration (FAA) requires that flight attendants receive at least 9 consecutive hours of rest following any duty period before starting their next duty period.

-An attendant’s assignments of home base and route are based on seniority.
+A flight attendant’s assignments of home base and route are based on seniority.
 New flight attendants must be flexible with their schedule and location.
 Almost all flight attendants start out working on call, also known as reserve status.
-Flight attendants on reserve usually live near their home airport, because they have to report to work on short notice.
+Flight attendants on reserve usually live near their home airport, because they may have to report to work on short notice.

-As they earn more seniority, attendants gain more control over their schedules.
+As they earn more seniority, flight attendants may have more control over their schedules.
 For example, some senior flight attendants may choose to live outside their home base and commute to work.
 Others may choose to work only on regional flights.
-On small corporate airlines, flight attendants often work on an as-needed basis and must be able to adapt to changing schedules.
-About 1 in 4 flight attendants work part time.
+On small corporate airlines, flight attendants may work on an as-needed basis.

 Get the education you need: Find schools for Flight Attendants near you!

 Flight attendants receive training from their employer and must be certified by the Federal Aviation Administration (FAA).
-Although flight attendants must have at least a high school diploma or the equivalent, some airlines prefer to hire applicants who have taken some college courses.
-Prospective flight attendants typically need previous work experience in customer service.
+Flight attendants need a high school diploma or the equivalent and work experience in customer service.

 Applicants must be at least 18 years old, be eligible to work in the United States, have a valid passport, and pass a background check and drug test.
-They must have vision that is correctable to at least 20/40 and often need to conform to height and weight requirements.
+They must have vision that is correctable to at least 20/40 and often need to conform to height requirements set by the airline.
 Flight attendants also may have to pass a medical evaluation.

-A high school diploma is typically the minimum educational requirement for becoming a flight attendant.
-However, some airlines prefer to hire applicants who have taken some college courses.
+A high school diploma is typically required to become a flight attendant.
+Some airlines may prefer to hire applicants who have taken some college courses.

-Many employers prefer applicants with a degree in hospitality and tourism, public relations, business, social science, or communications.
 Those who work on international flights may have to be fluent in a foreign language.
-Some flight attendants attend flight attendant academies.
+Some enroll in flight attendant academies.